 EDUCATE YOUR PATIENTS MORE EFFICIENTLY BY DIGITIZING CARE PATHWAYS, COLLECT PATIENT REPORTED OUTCOMES AND IMPROVE SURGERY EXPERIENCES

-Gastrointestinal surgery is a treatment for diseases of the parts of the body involved in digestion.
-This includes the esophagus (ee-sof-uh-gus), stomach, small intestine, large intestine, and rectum.
-It also includes the liver, gallbladder, and pancreas.
+Gastrointestinal surgery is a treatment for diseases of the organs of the digestive tract.
+This includes the esophagus, stomach, small intestine, large intestine, and rectum.
+It also consists of the liver, gallbladder, and pancreas.

 Surgery may be used to remove a cancerous or noncancerous growth or damaged part of the body, such as the intestine.
 It may also be used to repair a problem like a hernia (a hole or weak spot in the wall of the abdomen).
 Minor surgical procedures are used to screen and diagnose problems of the digestive system.